dhh1128/codecraft.co/when-good-comments-mean-bad-language.md

 Except it doesn't work that way.

 Oh, sure, we have <em>good enough</em> translation that lets us say "Where's the bathroom?" in a hundred languages from an Android app.
 That's mostly just dictionary lookup with fuzzy matching and a few other bells and whistles.
-But when Dan Quayle accused Al Gore of "pulling a Slick Willy on me"<sup>[<a href="#footnote1">1</a>]</sup> during vice presidential debates in 1992, 50 million Americans understood exactly what he meant, immediately--even though the phrase he used did not exist in any dictionary, had never been uttered to anyone in the audience, and mapped onto a linguistic structure that suggested none of what he managed to imply.
+But when Dan Quayle accused Al Gore of "pulling a Slick Willy on me"<sup>[<a href="#footnote1">1</a>]</sup> during vice presidential debates in 1992, 50 million Americans understood exactly what he meant, immediately &mdash; even though the phrase he used did not exist in any dictionary, had never been uttered to anyone in the audience, and mapped onto a linguistic structure that suggested none of what he managed to imply.
 (I'm not lauding Quayle here, just making a point about language.)

 This sort of phenomenon in language gives computerized translation fits, because syntax and a dictionary don't explain it.